PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 SHOWING UP AT A REDLANDS AMERICAN LEGION

-Seven or eight years later, I was sitting in my Redlands newsroom office.
+A decade, or so, later, I was sitting in my Redlands newsroom office.
 I got a call from an area baseball-lover, Fred Long.
 Guy had been a scout for Montreal, maybe Kansas City or Milwaukee.
 Can’t remember each of Fred’s affiliations.

 “O.B.,” he said, “Billy Martin’s here.”

+Apparently, Fred told me, Billy had a wife from Yucaipa.
+They were in this area visiting.
 I dropped everything.
-Rushed over to the legion post.
-Sure enough, there was Billy Martin, a beer in front of him, four guys sitting around him, a bar tender hanging out.
+Rushed over to that legion post on foot.
+In those days, that American Legion spot was located a few blocks from my office.
+Sure enough, there was Martin, a beer in front of him, four guys sitting around him, a bartender hanging out.
 Talking baseball.
-I snuck myself into the mix, listening, hearing the chat back and forth.
+I snuck myself into that mix, listening, hearing baseball chatter back and forth.

-For nearly three hours, I watched him down one beer after another.
+For nearly three hours, I watched Martin down a beer, or two.
 He never cracked.
 Kept talking baseball.
 There was talk of Mickey Mantle, his good buddy.
 “No one,” said Martin, “could come close to his power … or speed.”

 How he shouldn’t have lost his jobs in Minnesota or Texas or even the Yankees.
-He’d just gotten finished managing in Oakland, of all places – Billy Ball!
+He’d managed in Oakland, of all places – Billy Ball!

-It was the off-season, I should report.
-Martin was in the Redlands area because he’d married a gal who had Yucaipa connections.
-Yucaipa was the city just east of Redlands.
-While she was visiting friends and family, Billy visited the legion post.
-He’d had a little military in his background.
-He felt comfortable in such a place.
+It was off-season, I should report.
+Martin was in Redlands because he’d married a gal who had Yucaipa connections.
+Yucaipa was a city just east of Redlands.
+While she was apparently visiting friends and family, Billy visited that Redlands legion post.
+Talked a little about his military background.
+He felt comfortable.

-Finally, when I felt comfortable enough, I mentioned that Yankees-A’s game in Oakland from a few years earlier.
-How he’d been real classy to me in the clubhouse after the game.
+Finally, when I felt comfortable enough, I mentioned that Yankees-A’s game in Oakland from a decade, or so, earlier.
+How he’d been real classy to me in his clubhouse after that game.
 I asked him, despite all the beer he’d downed, if he’d remembered.

 He stared right at me.
 Took a swig of beer.
 He even grabbed a pretzel and stuck it into his mouth, kind of smiling as he thought.
-I figured he was getting ready to say he’d remembered.
+I figured he was getting ready to say he’d remembered me.

 “No,” he finally said, “I can’t quite remember anything like that.
 It’s been a few years, right?”